-- 1. To seek additional mechanisms to support the employment of people with disabilities, especially by increasing resources under the National Programme "Employment and Training of People with Permanent Disabilities"; - 2.
-To take action to continue the reform of medical and disability expertise, including through the implementation of international standards, with the active involvement of representatives of people with disabilities in broad public discussions and publicity; - 3.
-Actions to be taken to adequately update the lists of aids and medical devices and to improve their quality; - 4.
-Speed up the ratification procedure of the Optional Protocol to the CRPD.
+- 1.Look for additional mechanisms to support the employment of people with disabilities, in particular by increasing the resources under the National Program Employment and Training of People with Permanent Disabilities. - 2.
+Take action to continue the reform of medical expert examinations and work capacity examinations, including through the introduction of international standards, with the active involvement of representatives of people with disabilities in broad public discussions and publicity. - 3.
+Take action to update adequately the lists of assistive devices and medical products and improve their quality. - 4.
+Take additional measures to guarantee the rights of girls and women with disabilities and to overcome the problems with the personal mobility of people with disabilities, including with regard to the delay in the project "Provision of assistive devices for people with permanent disabilities". - 5.
+Speed up the ratification process of the Optional Protocol to the CRPD.